Growing Conventional Corn 101

 • Fully open traps to sweep out any excess seed from seed tenders if using them to load planters.

-When growing non-GMO corn for a premium, grain bins, augers, truck wagons, hoppers and pits all need to be cleaned if old grain and dust are present.
+Grain bins, augers, truck wagons, hoppers, and pits will all need to be cleaned if old grain and dust are present.
+Here’s how:

 • Run augers until dry.